 Cert HE, BSc and continuing Foundation Degree students only

-Once you receive your loan confirmation letter from Student Finance you can begin the online registration process.
+Once you receive your loan confirmation letter from Student Finance you can begin the registration process.
 When you reach the registration page, you will be able to indicate that you are expecting to see an adjustment for your Student Loan if it is not already shown.
 Please ensure you have returned your Declaration to Student Finance if you have submitted a hardcopy application for a Student Loan.

-If you have not received confirmation of your loan by the time you need to register you should register online and make payment yourself using the monthly payments plan.
+If you have not received confirmation of your loan by the time you need to register you should register and make payment yourself using the monthly payments plan.
 As soon as you receive your letter from Student Finance email email@example.com requesting a refund of the payment(s) you have made.

 MSc and MBA students only